risc0/risc0/website/api/zkvm/optimization.md

 **When possible, use integers instead of floating point numbers.**

-### Unaligned data access is significantly more expensive
+### Unaligned Data Access Is Significantly More Expensive

 CPUs define a standard size of data for operation; and this is referred to as a word.
 In RISC-V 32-bit ISA, the size of a word is 32 bits (4 bytes).
 Memory is